joannapranikajoshua/Sunpy3D/proposal.md

-- First few days of this week shall go into implementing the tox environment with the set up of PyTest and Tox for unit testing.
+- The first few days of this week shall go into implementing the tox environment with the set up of PyTest and Tox for unit testing.
 - I shall display the required plot from 3D and save this image through `matplotlib` and thereby integrate it with `pytest-mpl`.
-- Next, I shall begin work on structuring the appropriate classes for the package as plots from SunPy as well as PfssPy have to be recreated in 3D and this would require writing new code for the appropriate 2D transformations in 3D.
-Some of the extra functionality would have to be vectored into the new package.
+- Next, I shall begin work on structuring the appropriate classes for the package as plots from SunPy as well as PfssPy have to be recreated in 3D.
+This would require writing new code for the appropriate 2D transformations in 3D.
+Further, some of the extra functionality would have to be vectored into the new package.
 - I shall begin work on setting up CircleCI for this project, the configuration files would have to be set up accordingly with Tox and `pytest-mpl`.